 https://www.comicshoplocator.com/ or at the Boom!
 Studios website

-You can pick up your copy of Space Bandits at your local comic shop on July 3rd 2019.
+You can get your copy of War of the REALMS Journey into Mystery at your local comic shop today.